Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 How Does a GFCI Work?

 What Type of Faults Will Shut Off an GFCI?

 Typical live to ground faults are:

 - Someone touching the live conductor in a damaged flex.
-Current flows through their body to ground.
+Current flows through their body to the ground.
 In this scenario, a GFCI may or may not shut off power (it depends on the current which flows) and the person will still experience a shock.
 However if the current exceeds 30ma, the GFCI will trip, hopefully preventing electrocution.

-- You cut through the cable of a hedge cutter, current flows to ground via the blade.
+- You cut through the cable of a hedge cutter, current flows to the ground via the blade.
 This is rare nowadays since most power tools and garden tools are double insulated with plastic casings and no ground (earth) conductor in the flex.

 - The socket outlet on an extension lead gets wet when left on grass or in a puddle.

 - A fault occurs inside an appliance causing wires or other live metal parts to touch the internal grounded body of the appliance.

-- Indoors, the connector at the end of the flex of a kettle is left in water on a sink while plugged in.
+- Indoors, the connector at the end of the flex of a kettle is left in the water on a sink while plugged in.

 What Type of GFCI Should I Choose?